Middle School Computer Science & Engineering Teaching Fellow

 St. Luke’s School, a secular (non-religious), college-preparatory day school serving grades 5 through 12 in New Canaan, Connecticut, seeks to add a Middle School Computer Science & Engineering teacher to its Fellows Program.
 The St. Luke’s Fellows Program is an incredible opportunity to learn from experienced, master teachers at a school that leads the way in educating educators.
 Fellows have a two or three-class course load and are a part of a robust cohort of creative, flexible, and high-energy early career teachers.
 With equal focus on teaching and learning the craft of teaching, this two-year program provides structured time during the day to plan, observe, and reflect.
 With our consistent and constructive feedback, generous professional development, academic technology support, and immersion in constructivist pedagogy, Fellows leave the St. Luke’s program as experienced and highly marketable educators.
 The Computer Science & Engineering Fellow will join a dynamic, highly motivated department that enjoys collaboration.
 Most of the work in design thinking and engineering happens in St. Luke’s designLab, a state-of-the-art 4000+ sq ft digital and physical fabrication lab.

-We are looking for individuals with strong content knowledge, sharp communication skills, an inherent drive to be productive and involved, and a pronounced enjoyment of students, their lives, interests, and goals.
-Candidates with summer camp, coaching, or any experience in which strong connections with students are forged, are encouraged to apply.
+We are looking for individuals with excellent content knowledge, strong communication skills, an inherent drive to be engaged and involved, and a pronounced enjoyment of students, their lives, interests, and goals.
+Candidates with summer camp, coaching, or any experience in which authentic connections with students are forged, are encouraged to apply.